Groundwater-level Observation Well Network

 The groundwater-level changes recorded at these installations are caused by many things; some natural and some man-induced.
 Naturally-occurring events that affect groundwater levels can include precipitation, changes in river stage, drought, earthquakes, barometric pressure changes, and tidal effects.
 Man-induced changes are generally caused by water wells producing large quantities of groundwater.

-Forty-one observation wells collect precipitation data in real-time.
+Precipitation Data: More than 30 observation wells collect precipitation data in real-time.
 These wells are equipped with tipping-bucket rain gauges that measure and record each 0.01 inch of rainfall.
 Wells where precipitation data are collected are indicated with the letter ‘P’ on the regional maps.
 The precipitation graphs are shown below the water level graphs.

 Strathydrographs: Strathydrographs are available for approximately 110 observation wells.
 They are downloadable graphics that combine well site subsurface geology, aquifer hydrogeology, well construction, earliest water level information, and long-term water level trend on a single illustration.
 Strathydrographs provide a better understanding of what the water level data is showing and how it relates to the aquifer.

 Groundwater observation wells respond to Sept.
 8, 2017, M8.1 earthquake that occurred offshore Chiapas, Mexico

 The effect of the Sept.
 8, 2017, magnitude 8.1 earthquake that occurred near Chiapas, Mexico was recorded by 24 of Missouri’s 148 groundwater-level observation wells, beginning at midnight (CDT) Sept.
 7, 2017.
 Learn more.